maproulette/docs/_documentation/migrating/02-documentation-changes.md

 | Templating in Challenge Instructions | Challenges |
 | System-Notice Management | Server Admin |

-Following has since joined them in the Teams section, leaving one page under **Not Implemented Yet**: Tag Fix Challenges.
+Both have since left it — Following for Teams and Tag Fix Challenges for Mapping Tasks — so the **Not Implemented Yet** section is gone entirely.

 ## Translations were removed